waqassadiq/my-first-app/README.md

 # MyFirstApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.9.
+Run `ng new MyFirstApp`
 ## Development server

+Run `cd MyFirstApp`
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files. or
+Run `ng server --open`. --open flag opens a browser to http://localhost:4200/.

 ## Code scaffolding